Al Jaffee: The Fold-In

 In issue #86 of 1964, Jaffee created his longest-running Mad feature, the Fold-In.
 In each, a drawing is folded vertically and inward to reveal a new "hidden" picture (as well as a new caption).
-Originally, Jaffee intended it as a one-shot "cheap" satire of the triple fold-outs that were appearing in glossy magazines such as Playboy, National Geographic and Life.
+Originally, Jaffee intended it as a one-shot "cheap" satire of the triple fold-outs that were appearing in glossy magazines such as Playboy, National Geographic, and Life.
 But Jaffee was asked to do a second installment, and soon the Fold-In became a recurring feature on the inside back cover of the magazine.
 In 2011, Jaffee reflected, "The thing that I got a kick out of was ...
-Jeopardy! showed a Fold-In and the contestants all came up with the word they were looking for, which was "Fold-In."
+Jeopardy! showed a Fold-In and the contestants all came up with the word they were looking for, which was 'Fold-In.'
 So I realized, I created an English language word."

 In 2010, Jaffee described the earliest Fold-Ins:

-The Fold-In became one of Mad's signature features, and appeared in almost every issue of the magazine from 1964–2020.
+The Fold-In became one of Mad's signature features, and it appeared in almost every issue of the magazine from 1964 to 2020.
 A single issue in 1977 was published without a Fold-In (though Jaffee supplied the issue's back cover), and a 1980 issue instead featured a unique double-visual gimmick by Jaffee in which the inside back cover and the outside back cover merged to create a third image when held up to the light.
 The third-ever Fold-In in 1964 featured a unique diagonal folding design, rather than the standard left-right vertical format.
 The image revealed the four members of The Beatles becoming bald (and thus losing their popularity).

 In a Mad-like wrinkle, there are two answers to the question "When was Jaffee's last Fold-in?"
 The final one he designed appeared in the June 2019 issue.
 But his last Fold-in to be published, a personal farewell to readers, appeared in the August 2020 issue.
 Jaffee had prepared it six years in advance, to be published after his own death.
 Instead, it ran after he officially announced his retirement at the age of 99, as the conclusion of an "All Jaffee" tribute issue.
-Cartoonist Johnny Sampson is currently carrying the feature on.
+Cartoonist Johnny Sampson succeeded Jaffee on the feature.

 The Far Side creator Gary Larson described his experience with the Fold-In: "The dilemma was always this: Very slowly and carefully fold the back cover ... without creasing the page and quickly look at the joke.
 Jaffee's artistry before the folding was so amazing that I suspect I was not alone in not wanting to deface it in any way."
 In 1972, Jaffee received a Special Features Reuben Award for his Fold-Ins.